Georgia Chara: Career

 Chara has made guest appearances in Rush, Bed of Roses, Killing Time, and Mr & Mrs Murder.
 In 2013, Chara was cast in the guest role of Jess Lockwood in Home and Away for six episodes.
 While she was filming for the Home and Away, Chara successfully auditioned for the recurring role of Jess Warner in the prison drama Wentworth.
 Chara described her character as "a wrongly accused and scared innocent girl".
 She made her debut in the second season, which aired in 2014.

 Chara also joined the cast of feature film Before Dawn, alongside Samara Weaving and Marcus Graham.
 In 2015, Chara appeared in the third season of Wentworth and the ABC comedy show Sammy J & Randy in Ricketts Lane.
 She also joined the cast of Neighbours in the guest role of Indiana Crowe.
-Chara made her stage debut in a production of Eugène Ionesco's Exit the King at the Geelong Performning Arts Centre.
+Chara made her stage debut in a production of Eugène Ionesco's Exit the King at the Geelong Arts Centre.
 She played the female lead Queen Marguerite.